-- Use only refrigerants and compressor lubricants approved by the manufacturer for your air conditioning system.
+• Use only refrigerants and compressor lubricants approved by the manufacturer for your air conditioning system.
 Some unapproved refrigerants are flammable and can explode, injuring you.
-Other unapproved refrigerants or lubricants can cause the system to fail, requiring costly repairs. - The air conditioning system contains refrigerant under high pressure.
-To avoid risk of personal injury or damage to the system, adding refrigerant or any repair requiring lines to be disconnected should be done by an experienced repairman.
+Other unapproved refrigerants or lubricants can cause the system to fail, requiring costly repairs.
+Refer to Section 3 of the Warranty Information Book for further warranty information.

+• The air conditioning system contains refrigerant under high pressure.
+To avoid risk of personal injury or damage to the system, adding refrigerant or any repair requiring lines to be disconnected should be done by an experienced repair person.